seanbaxter/shaders/README.md

 }
 ```

 All shaders in a C++ translation unit are linked in a single SPIR-V binary module, which is bound in the byte array `__spirv_data` with length, in bytes, `__spirv_size`.
 Pass these terms to `glShaderBinary` or `VkShaderModuleCreate` where you'd typically pass data loaded from file.
-Due to the multi-entry-point module nature of the system, you only need one `glShaderBinary` or `VkShaderModuleCreate` per C++ translation unit.
+Due to the multi-entry-point module nature of the system, you only need one `glShaderBinary` or `VkCreateShaderModule` per C++ translation unit.
 All the `glSpecializeShader` and `VkPipelineShaderStageCreate` calls source into this common module.

 Shader functions are only lowered to SPIR-V if they are _ODR-used_.
 ODR usage is a complex topic, but for our purposes, it just means that the shader name or the specialization of a shader function template must appear inside a `@spirv` operator.
 This special operator causes the shader to be lowered to SPIR-V binary and returns the mangled name of the shader.
 It's intended to provide the _name_ argument of `glSpecializeShader` and `VkPipelineShaderStageCreate`.
 Requesting the name of the shader is its ODR usage.
 This is similar to 'inline' linkage for normal functions: you can include as many shaders in your translation unit as you want, either directly or through headers, but only those used by `@spirv` are ODR-used and lowered to code.